Mayo School of Graduate Medical Education provides orientation for more than 350 incoming residents and fellows each year.

 Four sessions are scheduled for 2013:

 - Session 2: June 24-25.
-This session is for trainees in Anatomic and Clinical Pathology, Anesthesiology, Clinical Chemistry, Dental Specialties, Dermatology, General Surgery, Neurologic Surgery, Neurology, Obstetrics and Gynecology, Ophthalmology, Oral and Maxillofacial Surgery, Orthopedic Surgery, Otolaryngology, Physical Medicine and Rehabilitation, Plastic Surgery, and Psychiatry.
+This session is for trainees in Anatomic and Clinical Pathology, Anesthesiology, Clinical Chemistry, Dermatology, General Surgery, Neurologic Surgery, Neurology, Obstetrics and Gynecology, Ophthalmology, Oral and Maxillofacial Surgery, Orthopedic Surgery, Otolaryngology, Physical Medicine and Rehabilitation, Plastic Surgery, and Psychiatry.

 - Session 3: July 1-2.
 This session is for trainees in Radiation Oncology and Radiology, as well as all incoming fellows (except in Orthopedics).